Moda2007/inrl-bot-md/README.md

 ## `⨷ SCAN QR`

+- To use This bot you need to scan this <br>

 [Click Here To Scan QR](https://multi-divice.herokuapp.com/)

 ## `⨷ DEPLOY`

+- To use This bot you need to deploy this <br>

   <div align="center">
   <img border-radius: 15px src="https://imgur.com/jrswOSr.jpg" width="300" height="35"/>